A Nitrogen-rich AGN Powering a Large Ionizing Bubble at z=8.63: Analysis and Results

 \subsection{Emission Line Measurement in Prism}

-We model the line profile of each emission line of interest in the extracted 1d PRISM spectrum with a Gaussian function (Fig.~\ref{fig:prism}).
+We model the line profile of each emission line of interest in the extracted 1d PRISM spectrum (Fig.~\ref{fig:prism}) with a Gaussian function.
 Our basic strategy is to define a wavelength window for each line, subtract the underlying continuum spectrum, and perform a Gaussian fitting.
-For continuum subtraction, we utilize the best-fit stellar-only (excluding nebular component) SED template derived by {\gsf} (Fig.~\ref{fig:prism}; also see Sec.~\ref{sec:sed}).

 The line model includes the amplitude, line width, and redshift parameters.
 While most lines are unresolved in the Prism spectrum, we find significant line broadening around the \hb\ line, at the observed wavelength $4.68\,\mu$m, as also found by \citet{tripodi24}.
 We therefore add a broad line component at the same wavelength.

 The flux of each line is estimated by integrating the corresponding Gaussian component, and the flux error is estimated by summing the error weighted by the amplitude of the Gaussian model in quadrature.
 The uncertainty associated with the modeled continuum is negligible but also added.
 In the following analysis, we adopt flux measurements when the line is detected (signal-to-noise ratio $S/N\geq3$); for those not detected, we adopt the 3-$\sigma$ upper limit.